DerGuru/The-Resonant/New Chapters/Part3/P3-01_The_Meeting.md

 "I have terms too."

-Reeves smiled—politely, professionally.
+Reeves smiled - politely, professionally.
 "I expected you would.
 Shall we begin?"

 ---